Sjd-Bh/SiGMA/README.md

 # SiGMA: Single-cell Genome sequencing: Mechanistic Amplification simulator

-**SiGMA** is a computational tool for simulating single-cell DNA sequencing (scDNA-seq) data.
-It allows users to generate highly realistic, customizable synthetic datasets with known ground truths for [copy number variations, structural variants, read depth overdispersion, etc.], enabling the robust benchmarking of downstream bioinformatics tools.
+**SiGMA** is a computational framework for simulating single-cell DNA sequencing (scDNA-seq) data.
+It first models somatic evolution along a coalescent cell lineage tree to generate ground-truth single-cell genomes alongside matched bulk profiles (including normal, tumor, and lineage-specific kindred samples).
+Next, SiGMA performs a mechanistic, cycle-by-cycle simulation of MDA and PTA by explicitly modeling hexamer priming, amplicon extension, and the accumulation of amplification bias across cycles to produce protocol-specific sequencing reads.
+This allows users to generate highly realistic, customizable synthetic datasets with known ground truths for SNVs.

-This repository contains the source code, installation instructions, and tutorials required to reproduce the results presented in our *Cell Reports Methods* publication.
+This repository contains the source code, installation instructions, and tutorials required to work with SiGMA.

 ---